Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Disaster Response Communication and Energy Planning

-Fig. \ref{CommEnablersFig} illustrates potential usage scenarios of communication technologies during disasters.
-Fig. \ref{CommEnablersFig}(i) shows the terrestrial BS-supported communication system.
-Fig. \ref{CommEnablersFig}(ii) presents the D2D architecture.
-Fig. \ref{CommEnablersFig}(iii) depicts the ISAC technology.
+Figure \ref{CommEnablersFig} illustrates potential usage scenarios of communication technologies during disasters.
+Figure \ref{CommEnablersFig}(i) shows the terrestrial BS-supported communication system.
+Figure \ref{CommEnablersFig}(ii) presents the \ac{D2D} architecture.
+Figure \ref{CommEnablersFig}(iii) depicts the ISAC technology.
 If the earthquake occurs in a coastal settlement, as shown in Fig. \ref{CommEnablersFig}(iv), sea-based relaying is an option for meeting the communication needs of the region.
-Fig. \ref{CommEnablersFig}(v) illustrates the scenario where a backhaul link is provided to isolated terrestrial BSs and aerial platforms through HAPS \cite{kurt2021vision}.
-Fig. \ref{CommEnablersFig}(vi) shows the scenario of direct transmission to ground users in the RF band via HAPS \cite{alfattani2022beyond, alfattani2023resource}.
-Fig. \ref{CommEnablersFig}(vii) presents the scenario where a backhaul link is provided to isolated terrestrial BSs and aerial platforms via satellite.
+Figure \ref{CommEnablersFig}(v) illustrates the scenario where a backhaul link is provided to isolated terrestrial BSs and aerial platforms through HAPS \cite{kurt2021vision}.
+Figure \ref{CommEnablersFig}(vi) shows the scenario of direct transmission to ground users in the RF band via HAPS \cite{alfattani2022beyond, alfattani2023resource}.
+Figure \ref{CommEnablersFig}(vii) presents the scenario where a backhaul link is provided to isolated terrestrial BSs and aerial platforms via satellite.
 In contrast, Fig. \ref{CommEnablersFig}(viii) depicts satellite-based direct-to-device communication \cite{bakhsh2024multi}.
 Being only 20 km away from the ground, HAPS systems benefit from favorable channel conditions and geostationary positions and can provide lower latency than satellite nodes.
 Moreover, HAPS can cover large areas and be quickly repositioned to offer communication services, especially in regions with damaged or nonexistent terrestrial infrastructure.
 Although satellite-based direct-to-device communication is becoming feasible, it provides coverage for a short period in the area affected by an earthquake.
 Moreover, satellite-based direct-to-device communication offers much lower data speeds (enabling SMS sending) than HAPS.
 It is insufficient to meet the huge communication capacity required for large-scale disasters like earthquakes in Turkiye.
 For instance, accessing video may be difficult through satellites, while it would be possible via HAPS \cite{kurt2021vision}.
-In scenarios where terrestrial communication collapses during disasters, deploying \ac{IRS} on terrestrial and aerial platforms can offer significant advantages for dynamic coverage extension \cite{kisseleff2021reconfigurable, chen2022performance}.
-Fig. \ref{CommEnablersFig}(ix) presents the scenario for satellite-assisted \ac{IRS}-enabled dynamic coverage extension \cite{cao2023ris}.
+In scenarios where terrestrial communication collapses during disasters, deploying \ac{RIS} on terrestrial and aerial platforms can offer significant advantages for dynamic coverage extension \cite{kisseleff2021reconfigurable, chen2022performance}.
+Figure \ref{CommEnablersFig}(ix) presents the scenario for satellite-assisted \ac{RIS}-enabled dynamic coverage extension \cite{cao2023ris}.